 Frequency of Assessment

 Program assessment is required for all SJSU degree programs annually.
-The format of the assessment report can be found here Annual Assessment Form 2016-17.
-Assessment reports are due on March 1 of each academic year, and should be emailed to email@example.com.
+The format of the assessment report can be downloaded from 2020 Annual Assessment Report template.
+Assessment reports are due on March 15 of each academic year, and should be emailed to email@example.com.

 Scope of Assessment

 The annual assessment report should cover a deliberate subset of the following areas of program assessment: soundness of program learning objectives, student achievement of program learning objectives, student preparedness upon graduation, and department operations, as well as action items from the latest program planning cycle.
 Ideally, an assessment schedule that cycles through all areas of program review is developed and followed.
 Example of assessment schedule

 Program Learning Objectives/Outcomes (PLOs)

 PLOs articulate the learning that should be achieved by the graduates of the program.
 For help authoring or updating them, please refer to guidelines for preparing Student Learning Outcomes or Suggestions for PLOs.